 Pregnancy can also affect the microbiome, with research indicating that pregnant women have a relatively homogenous community of Lactobacillus as compared to non-pregnant women.
 Science has also demonstrated that bacterial vaginosis is associated with an increased risk of preterm birth, likely because certain, undesirable vaginal bacteria make their way into the uterus, causing infection.
 Preterm birth is nothing to mess around with, causing one third of all infant deaths; an implication that a healthy vagina might be a case of life or death.

-Here’s what happens: because estrogen levels are falling, there is less turnover of epithelial tissue, due to a reduction of cell growth in the vagina and clitoris, and thus, a thinning of the tissues.
-This can lead to irritation, dryness, burning, itching, uncomfortable sex, and general vaginal discomfort.
+Here’s what happens: because estrogen levels are falling, there is less turnover of epithelial tissue, due to a reduction of cell growth in the vagina and vulva, and thus, a thinning of the tissues.
+This can lead to irritation, dryness, burning, itching, uncomfortable sex, and general discomfort.
 Fewer secretions means less glycogen, which means less Lactobacillus converting it to acid, which means a rising pH.
-Research shows that an elevated pH outside of the normal range (3.5 - 4.5) means less desirable conditions for the good bacteria and is associated with an increase in the not-so-friendly bacteria that lead to infections like Bacterial Vaginosis, Chlamydia, trichomoniasis, urinary tract infections, genital mycoplasma.
+Research shows that an elevated pH outside of the normal range (3.5 - 4.5) means less desirable conditions for the good bacteria and is associated with an increase in the not-so-friendly bacteria that lead to infections like Bacterial Vaginosis, Chlamydia, trichomoniasis, urinary tract infections and genital mycoplasma.
 This is also exacerbated by decreased moisture in the vagina which is complicit in that oh-so-important protective layer comprised largely of friendly bacteria.